Zha0rong/RABID-seq/README.md

 Rabies_rannked.pdf shows the ranked abundance of rabies barcode counts per cell

 Cell_ranked.pdf shows the ranked abdundance of the number of cells per rabies barcode

-## Step 4: Rarefaction curve
-### **run.rarefaction.sh**
-#### This script subsamples the fastq files and determines the number error corrected barcodes.
-Plots are generated to determine if the library has been sequenced to sufficient depth

 ```shell
 # IDEA: This is a shell script that subsamples fastq and pipes to the full pipeline above.
 No need to rewrite the above processing steps